js216/CeNTREX/theory/Example Implementation/README.md

    `BasisState`, and any reasonable specialization of the `State<>` template class.
 With working basis transformations, all these types should convert implicitly on-the-fly.

-## Todo

-implicit conversions from BasisState to State<BasisState>
-operators that can take State<BasisState>
-basis transformations
-OBE, MCWF
-cycling predictions
-reproduce all the Norrgard et al. (2017) theoretical predictions put the results in the comprehensive document full system simulations quantum mechanical pipe organ